 Matrix Product Operators.
-Matrix product operators (a.k.a. tensor-train operators (Oseledets, 2011)) were proposed for a more effective representation of the linear structure of neural networks (Gao et al., 2020a), which was then used to compress deep neural networks (Novikov et al., 2015), convolutional neural networks (Garipov et al., 2016; Yu et al., 2017), and LSTM (Gao et al., 2020b; Sun et al., 2020a).
-Based on MPO decomposition, recent studies designed lightweight finetuning and compression methods for PLMs (Liu et al., 2021), and developed parameter-efficient MoE architecture (Gao et al., 2022).
-Different from these works, our work aims to develop a very deep PLM with lightweight architecture and stable training.
+Matrix product operators (a.k.a. tensor-train operators (Oseledets, 2011)) were proposed for a more effective representation of the linear structure of neural networks (Gao et al., 2020a), which was used to compress deep neural networks (Novikov et al., 2015), convolutional neural networks (Garipov et al., 2016; Yu et al., 2017), and LSTM (Gao et al.,

+2020b; Sun et al., 2020a).
+Based on MPO decomposition, recent studies designed lightweight finetuning and compression methods for PLMs (Liu et al., 2021), developed parameter-efficient MoE architecture (Gao et al., 2022), over-parametrization PLMs (Gao et al., 2023) and empirical study the emergency ability in quantized large language models (Liu et al., 2023).
+Unlike these works, our work aims to develop a very deep PLM with lightweight architecture and stable training.

 Parameter-Efficient PLMs.
 Existing efforts to reduce the parameters of PLMs can be broadly categorized into three major lines: knowledge distillation, model pruning, and parameter sharing.
-For knowledge distillation-based methods (Sanh et al., 2019; Sun et al., 2020b,b; Liu et al., 2020), PLMs were distilled into student networks with much fewer parameters.
-For pruning-based methods, they tried to remove less important components (Michel et al., 2019; Wang et al., 2020) or very small weights (Chen et al., 2020).
+For knowledge distillation-based methods (Sanh et al., 2019; Sun et al., 2020b,b; Liu et al., 2020; Wang et al., 2022a), PLMs were distilled into student networks with much fewer parameters.
+For pruningbased methods, they tried to remove less important components (Michel et al., 2019; Wang et al., 2020) or very small weights (Chen et al., 2020).
 Moreover, the parameter-sharing method was further proposed by sharing all parameters (Lan et al., 2019) or incorporating specific auxiliary components (Reid et al., 2021; Nouriborji et al., 2022).
-Different from these works, we design an MPO-based architecture that can reduce the model size and enable adaptation flexibility, by decomposing the original matrix.
+Different from these works, we design an MPObased architecture that can reduce the model size and enable adaptation flexibility, by decomposing the original matrix.

 Optimization for Deep Models.
 Although it is simple to increase the number of layers for scaling model size, it is difficult to optimize very deep networks due to the training instability issue.
-Several studies have proposed different strategies to overcome this difficulty for training deep Transformer networks, including Fixup (Zhang et al., 2019) by properly rescaling standard initialization, T-Fixup (Huang et al., 2020) by proposing a weight initialization scheme, and DeepNorm (Wang et al., 2022) by introducing new normalization function.
+Several studies have proposed different strategies to overcome this difficulty for training deep Transformer networks, including Fixup (Zhang et al., 2019) by properly rescaling standard initialization, T-Fixup (Huang et al., 2020) by proposing a weight initialization scheme, and DeepNorm (Wang et al., 2022b) by introducing new normalization function.
 As a comparison, we study how to optimize the deep MPO-based architecture with the parameter sharing strategy, and explore the use of well-trained PLMs for initialization, which has a different focus from existing work.